This is a 1961 Ad for the model 514 rifle

 Don't forget the volume controls behind the front grill

-The difference in sound between them being how long the sound stays on from
+explosion.
+The difference in sound between them being how long the

-the grounds match.
-Do this by checking that none of the pins (BGHF) are connected
+that the grounds match.
+Do this by checking that none of the pins

 New Update to Sound